MarufZak/study-logs/nodejs-design-patterns/README.md

 2. If `onFullfilled` or `onRejected` methods return a value, promise returned by `then()` will fulfill with that value.
 3. If `onFullfilled` method returns a promise that fulfills, promise returned by `then()` will fulfill with fulfillment value of that promise.
 4. if `onRejected` method returns a promise that rejects, promise returned by `then()` will reject with reason of that promise.
+5. if we don't specify `onRejected` or `onFullfilled`, the resolved value or rejected reason is propagated down the chain, until it's caught by resolving handler or rejected reason there.
-5. `onFulfilled()` and `onRejected()` callbacks are _guaranteed_ to be invoked asynchronously and at most once, even if we resolve the Promise synchronously with a value.
+6. `onFulfilled()` and `onRejected()` callbacks are _guaranteed_ to be invoked asynchronously and at most once, even if we resolve the Promise synchronously with a value.
 This helps us prevent Zalgo problem, where the behavior of function is unpredictable.
-6. If exception is thrown in `onFulfilled()` or `onRejected()` handlers, the promise returned by `then()` is rejected with exception reason.
+7. If exception is thrown in `onFulfilled()` or `onRejected()` handlers, the promise returned by `then()` is rejected with exception reason.
 In comparison, in CPS, the thrown errors must have been carried with care, but in this case, the exception is propagated across the chain.
-7. `then()` methods synchronously return another promises, whereas the callbacks provided are executed asynchronously.
+8. `then()` methods synchronously return another promises, whereas the callbacks provided are executed asynchronously.

    ![Promise then behavior](./assets/promise-then-behavior.png)